Photo: Jeff Hall

 American alligator history infographic

 Alligators resemble lizards, but grow much larger and have proportionally thicker bodies and tails.
-Like many reptiles, alligators reach a larger size in Florida and other southern latitudes, sometimes reaching 15 feet.
-In NC, males can reach 13 feet and weigh up to 500 pounds or more.
+Males can reach 13 feet and weigh up to 500 pounds or more.
 Females generally grow to less than 9 feet and weigh up to 200 pounds.
 Adults range in color from black or dark gray to dark olive.
-Juveniles are born with bright yellowish-white bands that encircle their bodies.
-These bands gradually fade over time.
+Juveniles hatch out with bright yellowish-white bands that encircle their bodies.
+These bands help them hide from predators in vegetation and gradually fade over time.
 Alligators have a broad snout that is useful for digging, a short neck and legs, and a thick tail that is used to propel them through water.
-Contrary to popular belief, the tail is not used to attack prey.
-Two turret-like eyes stick above the skull so the alligator can see above the water as it swims.
+Their turret-like eyes and nostrils are positioned so it can see above the water and breathe as it swims with the rest of its head and body below the water's surface.
 Its leathery skin is toughest on its back, where small bones called osteoderms create a rough, ridged shield.
 Unlike the turtle, though, these hard, flat bones are not connected to each other, so the alligator retains greater flexibility.

 At its February 2018 meeting, the North Carolina Wildlife Resources Commission (NCWRC) adopted a rule to allow limited take of American alligators (H6) as prescribed by the North Carolina Alligator Management Plan (Plan).
 In accordance with the Plan, hunting for American alligators will initially be limited to population reduction hunts at the request of cities, towns, and villages within Alligator Management Unit 1 (Brunswick, Carteret, Columbus, Craven, Hyde, Jones, New Hanover, Onslow, Pamlico, and Pender counties).
 A municipality requesting a population reduction hunt will work with Commission staff to assess alligator numbers, define areas of public safety concern, and identify those areas where alligator take could be conducted by hunters.